uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 3. UBOS gives the ``shepherd`` account certain administration rights, such as the ability to invoke ``sudo ubos-admin``, ``systemctl``, ``reboot`` and the like.

+4. If the device is booted a second time with the Staff present, the ssh key will be updated.
+(We work under the assumption that if an attacker has the ability to physically insert a USB device into the USB port and reboot the device, the device should be considered compromised in any case.)